Rosie O’Donnell Wants To Play Steve Bannon On ‘SNL’ To Refuel Feud With Trump

 — Impeach Donald Trump (@Impeach_D_Trump) February 7, 2017

 Last year, the Trump vs. Rosie O’Donnell feud resurfaced in the media during the first Republican presidential primary debate.
-When asked by debate moderator Megyn Kelly about using words such as “fat pigs,” “dogs,” “slobs,” and “disgusting animals” when describing women, Trump said he only used it against O’Donnell.
+When asked by debate moderator Megyn Kelly about using words such as “fat pigs,” “dogs,” “slobs,” and “disgusting animals” when describing women, Trump said he only used them against O’Donnell.

 [Featured Image by Evan Agostini/AP Images]